Skip to content

 BISTRO HABIBI

-Bistro Habibi in Prague 8 offers five types of vouchers for people in need, including a voucher for falafel or sahleb, free tap water or the possibility to recharge your phone.
+Bistro Habibi in Prague 2 offers 3 types of vouchers for people in need, including a hot drink or a plate with hummus and falafel.
+It also provides other services such as tap water or free phone charging.

 PRACOVNA